Cinergética

 This website is designed to help you prepare for your hunting and firearm license exams in Portugal.
 We provide practice questions, resources, and information to support your study efforts.

-We have over 4000 monthly users, and the number is growing every day!
+We have thousands of monthly users, and the number is growing every day!

 Yes, our platform is completely free to use.
 We believe in making quality resources accessible to everyone.